NVIDIA/DALI/docs/pipeline.rst

 #. ``'mixed'`` - operators that accept CPU inputs and produce GPU outputs, for exampe :meth:`nvidia.dali.fn.decoders.image`.
 #. ``'gpu'`` - operators that accept GPU inputs and produce GPU outpus.

-Additionaly, ``.gpu()`` might be used on a :class:`~nvidia.dali.pipeline.DataNode` (the output of the operator in pipeline definition) to transfer data from CPU to GPU.
+Data produced by a CPU operator may be explicitly copied to the GPU by calling ``.gpu()`` on a :class:`~nvidia.dali.pipeline.DataNode` (an output of a DALI operator).

-Once tha data is transferred to GPU it can't be transferred back to CPU within the DALI pipeline.
+Data that has been produced by a later stage cannot be consumed by an operator executing in an earlier stage.

-Every DALI operator accepts additional keyword arguments used to parametrize it's behaviour.
+Most DALI operators accept additional keyword arguments used to parametrize their behavior.
 Those named keyword arguments (which are distinct from the positional inputs) can be:

   * Python constants
   * Argument inputs - outputs of the **CPU** operators - indicated as `TensorList` in the operator's docstring.

-In the case of argument inputs, passing output of one operator to **named keyword argument** of other operator will establish a connection in the processing graph.
+In the case of argument inputs, passing output of one operator as a **named keyword argument** of other operator will establish a connection in the processing graph.

 Those parameters will be computed as a part of DALI pipeline graph every iteration and